 Please check back on this page as the COVID-19 situation develops to be informed on the most up-to-date recommendations and advice.

 We appreciate your patience and resilience in this historic moment and we would like to reassure all of our patient families: you are not alone.
-The U-M Pediatric Diabetes Clinic remains committed to caring for your children and teenagers with T1D during this time.
+The U-M Pediatric Diabetes Clinic remains committed to caring for your children and teenagers during this time.

 Health & Safety Tips